FlorisHoogenboom/keras-han-for-docla/README.md

     'AttentionLayer': AttentionLayer
 })
 ```

-If you want to reuse a pretrained version of this network on a different problem you need to make two small adjustsments.
-Firstly, you need to replace the embedding layer with your own embedding layer.
-This because the tokenization of your new problem might differ from the one used while pretraining the network.
-Secondly, you will need to substitute the last layer with your own.
-Please keep in mind that the dimension of the word-embedding you use should not change, this since the network internally contains some densely connected layers.

 # Example use cases
 The examples attached to this repo contain a simple application on a sentiment classification problem.
 Also, I've applied this network to classify parts of legal texts (my motivation for implementing this).
 I would love to hear your use cases.